Spring 2017: Information for Students

 - The cost of the training is $90.

-- Click HERE for an application that you can print, fill out, and send via US mail to Master Composter Program, Bernalillo County Cooperative Extension Office, 1510 Menaul Blvd.
+- Here is the application form.
+Please print it, fill it out, and send via US mail to Master Composter Program, Bernalillo County Cooperative Extension Office, 1510 Menaul Blvd.
 NW, Albuquerque, NM, 87107.

 - If you have a problem downloading the application, please contact firstname.lastname@example.org.